Kean University: Kean Skylands

 The Skylands Campus is the newest addition of the Kean University expansions.
 It is located in the Oak Ridge section of Jefferson, New Jersey, an hour's drive from the main campus.

+Kean Jersey City

+In early 2025, Kean University submitted a proposal to execute a merger with New Jersey City University in Jersey City.
+On Wednesday, March 5, the NJCU Board of Trustees voted to authorize the NJCU president to pursue a letter of intent.
+After the completion of the merger on July 1, 2026, the Jersey City campus was renamed Kean Jersey City.

 Wenzhou-Kean University

 Kean University began construction on a campus in Wenzhou, in Zhejiang Province, China in 2007 and was formally established on March 31, 2014.
 Wenzhou-Kean University (WKU) is China's first and only full-scale American-style university, but the plans became caught up in red tape in the Beijing government.
 In 2012, the issues were resolved and Kean officials traveled to China to break ground on this joint venture.
 In 2016, the first students from Wenzhou-Kean University graduated.

 The campus sits on 500 acres and has won several rewards for its integration of American and Chinese layout and architecture.
 Classes are in English and over 120 degree programs are offered.
 Students of Kean USA have the option to spend up to a year studying at WKU for no additional tuition cost with compensated airfare.
 In 2023, the campus student population was 4,500 students and is on track to have 7,000 students on campus by 2025.